iasinfobeans/ESAutomation/ES/README.md

-# IAS Automation
+# ES Automation

 ## Overview
-[IAS](https://www.iasonline.org/) The International Accreditation Service (IAS) provides objective evidence that an organization operates at the highest level of ethical, legal and technical standards.
+[ES](https://myportal.icc-es.org/) ICC-ES has been the industry leader in performing technical evaluations for code compliance, providing regulators and construction professionals with clear evidence that products comply with codes and standards.

-Web Automation Framework utilizes open source [Selenium](http://seleniumhq.org/) tool to interact with IAS Application....
+ES Web Automation Framework utilizes open source [Selenium](http://seleniumhq.org/) tool to interact with ES Application....

 ## Supported Platforms
 - **Chrome** Latest Version